fxshan/mobilesam-task/README.md

 The service will be available at http://localhost:8000/docs.

 ## API Endpoints
-- **POST /segment-image** upload an image file through [Browse] button.
+- **POST /segment-image** Upload an image file through [Browse] button.
-- then [Execute] it.
+- Then [Execute] it.
-- the Server response shows the segmentation results.
+- The Server response shows the segmentation results.